Ohio health leaders concerned about rise in COVID-19 hospitalizations

-(WDTN) — The Ohio Department of Health held a virtual press conference on Friday to discuss COVID-19 response across the state.
-Dr. Bruce Vanderhoff, the Director of ODH, said Ohio continues to break pandemic records.
+(WDTN) – The Ohio Department of Health held a virtual press conference on Friday to discuss COVID-19 response across the state.
+Dr. Bruce Vanderhoff, director of ODH, said Ohio continues to break pandemic records.

 “Since December 29th, in-patient hospitalizations have set new daily highs,” Dr. Vanderoff said.